Alebasso01/scuolaguida/README.md

 ## 🖥️ Requirements

-- Android device or emulator running Android 5.0 (Lollipop) or higher.
+- Android device or emulator running Android.
 - **Firebase** project setup for authentication and push notifications.